Truvella99/softEng/notes.md

     - Deliverable: buy museum ticket before depart: even if I forget about it, I can always buy the ticket there (maybe pay more but doesn't matter so much).
 My main goal (the trip) is not impacted by that, so Deliverable.

 ## Milestones
-- Key Event, essential for the final goal.
+- Key Event, essential for the final goal, with effects on subsequent activities.
 - Example: Goal organize a trip
     - Milestone: having the passport: without it I cannot go to a trip and my entire goal (the trip) fails, so crucial event.